-There are so many different ways that you can add music into your child’s life without much effort but which can have a really positive effect on your day, Why not start by adding music to your daily routines?
+There are so many different ways that you can add music into your child’s life without much effort but which can have a really positive effect on your day.
+Why not start by adding music to your daily routines outside of our music classes?
 Routines can make life more predictable, help make your little one transition from one activity to another and, in turn, help your child to cooperate and, combined with music, can become fun, stress free rituals.

 One simple way of adding music to your day is to simply change the words of any favourite song and sing the instructions.
 Singing an instruction can also take away any anxiety or frustration on your part and can actually result in getting things done.
 For example, “Here we go round the Mulberry bush” could become ‘This is the way we wash our hair’ or ‘This is the way we go to the shops”.
 Now you know why I struggle to remember the original lyrics of a song sometimes!
 Another ‘Mulberry bush’ adaptation can be used for getting dressed – “This is the way we put on your shoes…” and when they are a little bit older and asserting independence (or not!), you can reword this to “This is the way YOU put on your shoes”